MistUnky/minebase/CONTRIBUTING.md

 Registry functions that directly or indirectly rely on one of the minetest.register_\* functions, should except two arguments, the name and a definition as a table.
+If you spot bugs or want to improve the code otherwise, feel free to open issues.